8. Appendix

 Where early learning facilities are to be leased to external service providers, all data points in these spaces must connect to a secondary communications rack dedicated exclusively to the external service provider infrastructure.
 For this purpose, sufficient space for a separate (external service provider) rack in the communications room should be allocated.
 External service providers are responsible for installing their own active IT equipment such as WAPs, switches, audio visual and telephone equipment.

-Technical Specifications5.10.3 - Network points required
+5.10.3 Network points required

 Recessed floor boxes must not be installed in early learning contexts. […]

-In early learning facilities, data outlets (and GPOs) must be installed at 1500mm AFL in spaces that are accessible to children.
+In early learning facilities, data outlets (and GPOs) must be installed at 1,500mm AFL in spaces that are accessible to children.

-Technical Specifications5.10.6 - Server room and IT equipment cabinetsAny new early learning facilities located on a school site must have separate ICT service in addition to a conduit back to the school network.
+Any new early learning facilities located on a school site must have separate ICT service in addition to a conduit back to the school network.
 Consultants must allow for two suitably sized and ventilated service cupboards to accommodate the IT equipment and communications cabinet in the early learning facility.

-Technical Specifications5.11.2 Physical security
+5.11.2 Physical security

-where a new early learning facility is to be delivered on a school site with additional community facilities, such as maternal child and health (MCH) consulting rooms or community meeting spaces, consultants must consult with the Project Control Group and early learning service provider service provider about the design of barriers and gates to ensure access to the community facilities while maintaining secure early learning facility boundaries that only authorised early learning staff and registered users can access.
+• where a new early learning facility is to be delivered on a school site with additional community facilities, such as maternal child and health (MCH) consulting rooms or community meeting spaces, consultants must consult with the Project Control Group and early learning facility service provider about the design of barriers and gates to ensure access to the community facilities while maintaining secure early learning facility boundaries that only authorised early learning staff and registered users can access.

 Advice from the service provider should be obtained to determine where keypad entry systems should be installed within the early learning facility.

-Technical Specifications5.11.7 CCTV monitoringCCTV should not be installed in early learning facilities, unless explicitly requested by the agreed provider and approved through the Project Control Group.
+CCTV should not be installed in early learning facilities, unless explicitly requested by the agreed provider and approved through the Project Control Group.

-Technical Specifications5.12.6 Smoke detectors and sound alarmsWhere required, all smoke detectors and sound alarms must comply with and be installed in accordance with relevant Australian standards.
 In early learning facilities, automatic smoke detection and alarm systems must be provided throughout the whole building in accordance with NCC E2D20 requirements.

-Technical Specifications5.12.9 Water efficiency
+5.12.9 Water efficiency

-Technical Specifications5.14 Vertical transportation
+5.14 Vertical transportation

-Project consultants must provide vertical transportation if required to ensure that the facilities delivered are accessible and compliant with all relevant regulations.
 If vertical transportation is provided, it must meet the following requirements: […]

 Completion and handover timeframes differ for early learning facility delivery than from schools.
-In the case of early learning facilities, third party service providers are appointed approximately six to nine months prior to start of the new school year i.e. April-June.
-The service provider is the only entity that can apply to the regulator for approval to operate an early learning service.[…]
+In the case of early learning facilities, third party service providers are appointed approximately six to nine months prior to start of the new school year i.e. April–June, though they may be appointed earlier at the schematic design stage.
+The service provider is the only entity that can apply to the regulator for approval to operate an early learning service.

-Furthermore, as practical completion is reached the early learning service provider is required to submit an Occupancy Permit, a Building Permit, As Built plans and evidence of a lease agreement.
+Furthermore, as practical completion is reached the early learning facility service provider is required to submit an Occupancy Permit, a Building Permit, As Built plans and evidence of a lease agreement.

 The approval process includes a site visit by the regulator.
-This occurs after PC once the service provider has installed all equipment and connected services for operations.
+This occurs after practical completion once the service provider has installed all equipment and connected services for operations.
 Where the regulator identifies non-compliant elements that must be rectified prior to service approval the VSBA Project Manager will have to determine the process to rectify the elements prior to the start of the early learning term which aligns with school terms.

 8.2 Appendix B: Postcode areas eligible for air conditioning (NatHERS 2008 climate zones 20 and 27)